WirelessTestbedsAcademy/ChannelGain/logatec/README.md

 LOG-a-TEC
 ---------

-The `logatec.py` script uses a pair of sensor nodes in the City Center cluster of the LOG-a-TEC testbed and measures channel gain between them.
+The `logatec.py` script uses a pair of sensor nodes in the Campus cluster of the LOG-a-TEC testbed and measures channel gain between them.
 Two measurements are done: first noise power is measured at the receiving node while the transmitter is silent.
 After that, receiving node measures received